 Yes, if there are no changes to make to the details on the form, you can use the telephone/SMS/internet options.

 If you need to make changes, you can do this using the online option described above.
 You cannot make changes by telephone or SMS.

 Please do not return the form in the post if you use one of these options.

 There are people listed on the HEF that do not live here, what do I do?

 If anyone listed on the HEF is not living at your address, you can use the internet option at www.elecreg.co.uk/chorley to remove them.
-Alternatively you can respond using the form provided.
-Their name/s should be clearly crossed through and the completed form should then be returned to the Electoral Services Office in the prepaid envelope provided.
+Alternatively, you can respond using the form provided.
+The form should be completed with their name(s) clearly crossed through and returned to the envelope provided.

 I’ve registered to vote on line - do I still have to fill in this Household Enquiry Form?

 Yes, you must still complete it, so that we know the details of everyone at your address.
 If the HEF is not returned you will receive reminders which could also result in a visit from our canvass team.